SamarZiadat/Community-Library/README.md

 ![Exit programme ](https://github.com/SamarZiadat/Vinyl-Collection-Management-System/blob/main/documentation/supporting-images/exit-image.png?raw=true)

 ### Future Features
 There is a lot of room from expansion of features in this application.
 This includes building a user login function, as well as providing the option to edit a vinyl entry beyond deletion.
+This project is not required to be fully responsive, and so because of time limitations it is not fully responsive on all devices - making this a feature in the future would be crucial.

 ## Technology